tw-haiven/haiven/app/resources/prompts_guided/story_validation.md

 Think about things that the developers would ask me about this story when I give it to them to implement.

 Come up with 5-10 questions that you would ask to clarify the user story:
-- Thought: Think about what is still uncertain about defining the user story.
+- Thought: Think about what is still uncertain about defining the user story, or what is missing based on the context.
 Ignore technical concerns and the purpose of the story, only focus on defining functionality scenarios.
 - Question: a question to ask to clarify the user story
 - The answer you suggest for the question